rubys/bootstrap/bylaws.md

 ### Section 2.1 - Classes of Membership

-The JS Foundation shall have four classes of membership: (i) Platinum Members, (ii) Gold Members, (iii) Silver Members, and (iv) Associate Members.
+The $FOUNDATION shall have four classes of membership: (i) Platinum Members, (ii) Gold Members, (iii) Silver Members, and (iv) Associate Members.
 Additional classes of voting and non-voting members may be created in the future, and the rights of existing classes of members may be amended, in each case pursuant to Section 2.9 of these By-laws.
-All memberships in the JS Foundation are collectively referred to in these By-laws as “Memberships”, and a person or entity holding Membership is referred to in these By- laws as a “Member”.
-Any present and future classes of members that are entitled to voting rights shall be collectively referred to as “Voting Members.”
+All memberships in the $FOUNDATION are collectively referred to in these By-laws as "Memberships", and a person or entity holding Membership is referred to in these By- laws as a "Member".
+Any present and future classes of members that are entitled to voting rights shall be collectively referred to as "Voting Members."

 ### Section 2.2 - Conditions and Term of Membership

-(a)       Any association, partnership, organization, governmental agency, company, corporation, academic entity, or non-profit entity shall be admitted to Membership upon: (i) acceptance of its written application on such form as may be from time to time required by the JS Foundation (which acceptance shall be administered in a non-discriminatory fashion), (ii) satisfaction of such other conditions, including without limitation requirements for in-kind contributions (e.g. assignment of dedicated developers and maintainers to projects), as may from time to time be established by the Board for such class of Membership, if any, and (iii) unless otherwise provided by the Board, payment of such application fees, assessments, initiation fees, annual dues or other fees for such class of Membership as may from time to time be established by the Board, if any (collectively, “Fees”).
-A Member shall remain in good standing as a Member provided such Member is in compliance with the terms and conditions of the JS Foundation’s Certificate of Incorporation, By-laws, Membership Application, and such rules and policies (and the terms of any agreements required thereby) as the Board and/or any committees thereof (each a “Board Committee”) may from time to time adopt, and is current in its fulfillment of all in-kind commitments and payment of all Fees and penalties for late payment as may be required or determined by the Board (such Fees and penalties are collectively
+(a)       Any association, partnership, organization, governmental agency, company, corporation, academic entity, or non-profit entity shall be admitted to Membership upon: (i) acceptance of its written application on such form as may be from time to time required by the $FOUNDATION (which acceptance shall be administered in a non-discriminatory fashion), (ii) satisfaction of such other conditions, including without limitation requirements for in-kind contributions (e.g. assignment of dedicated developers and maintainers to projects), as may from time to time be established by the Board for such class of Membership, if any, and (iii) unless otherwise provided by the Board, payment of such application fees, assessments, initiation fees, annual dues or other fees for such class of Membership as may from time to time be established by the Board, if any (collectively, "Fees").
+A Member shall remain in good standing as a Member provided such Member is in compliance with the terms and conditions of the $FOUNDATION's Certificate of Incorporation, By-laws, Membership Application, and such rules and policies (and the terms of any agreements required thereby) as the Board and/or any committees thereof (each a "Board Committee") may from time to time adopt, and is current in its fulfillment of all in-kind commitments and payment of all Fees and penalties for late payment as may be required or determined by the Board (such Fees and penalties are collectively

-referred to in the By-laws as “Financial Obligations”, and all of the foregoing good standing requirements are collectively referred to in these By-laws as “Membership Obligations”).
+referred to in the By-laws as "Financial Obligations", and all of the foregoing good standing requirements are collectively referred to in these By-laws as "Membership Obligations").

 (b)      The Membership of each Member shall renew automatically after the initial and each subsequent term unless such Member provides timely written notice (as from time to time established by the Board of